harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_create_schedule.md

 --------------------------

 ## Tasks
-1. Create "request time off" screen (using the calendar) and prevent that cleaner from being scheduled during that time - 1 day
+1. Create "create schedule" screen (using the calendar) and prevent that cleaner from being scheduled outside that time - 1 day

 ---